AWS CDK vs Terraform: The Complete 2026 Comparison

 Executive Summary: Which Tool Should You Choose?

-Let me give you the direct answer before we dive into the details.
+Let me give you the direct answer before we dig into the details.

 Quick Recommendation Matrix